mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - It works by storing objects in two access tiers: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
   - Small monthly monitoring and auto-tiering fee

+NB:

-Lifecycle policies allow objects or versions to be transitioned between storage classes or expired when no longer required.
+- Lifecycle policies allow objects or versions to be transitioned between storage classes or expired when no longer required.
+- **S3 and S3-IA has the same retrieval time**.
+The diff is that you are charged for retrieval.
+Availability is 99.99 vs 99.9

 ### Object Lifecycle Management